marcoheine-com/marcoheine.com/src/blog/react-performance-improvements.md

 So you can use clever tools, who are capable of detecting where your code is actually needed and split it up.
 That's code-splitting.

 One of these clever tools is **React.lazy**.
-You can read and learn more about it [here](https://reactjs.org/docs/code-splitting.html#reactlazy).
+You can read and learn more about it in the [React docs code splitting section](https://reactjs.org/docs/code-splitting.html#reactlazy).
 Please note that React.lazy is not available for server-side-rendering.
 Code-splitting in a server rendered app can be achieved with [Loadable Components](https://loadable-components.com/docs/server-side-rendering/).

 ### <a name="react-profiler"></a> React Profiler